Doctor of Physical Therapy (D.P.T.)

 Faculty composition and cohesiveness (years working together)

-- The faculty team has been together since the inception of the Doctoral program.
+- Twelve members of the faculty team have been together since the inception of the Doctoral program.

 Degree awarded; design and length of curriculum